stggh/PyDiatomic/README.rst

 Documentation
 -------------

-PyCSE documentation is available at `readthedocs <http://pycse.readthedocs.org>`_.
+PyDiatomic documentation is available at `readthedocs <http://pycse.readthedocs.org>`_.

 Historical
 ----------

-PyCSE is a Python implementation of the Johnson renormalized Numerov method.
+PyDiatomic is a Python implementation of the Johnson renormalized Numerov method.
 It provides a simple introduction to the profound effects of channel-coupling in the calculation of diatomic photodissociation spectra.